devravinder/insta-cred/README.md

-# Inst Cred
+# Insta Cred

-This is simple microservice application for loan process.
+This is a simple microservice application for the loan process.
 The main intention is to learn how to build a microservice application.

 ## KIS
-We tried to keep It Simple, so that it is easy to understand & Implement.
+We tried to keep It Simple so that it is easy to understand & Implement.

 ## Learning Objectives